Union-backed pension fix advances in Illinois Senate

+* Blank check company Kayne Anderson Acquisition Corp files for an IPO of upto $350 million - SEC filing Source text: (http://bit.ly/2mCEp3T)

-SPRINGFIELD, Illinois An Illinois Senate committee on Wednesday passed a union-backed plan to reduce the state's nearly $100 billion unfunded pension liability by an estimated $15.7 billion.
+SPRINGFIELD, Ill.
+May 8 An Illinois Senate committee on Wednesday passed a union-backed plan to reduce the state's nearly $100 billion unfunded pension liability by an estimated $15.7 billion.

 The Senate measure was crafted as an alternative to a bill passed by the state House of Representatives last week that is estimated to reduce underfunding by $30 billion.